OriHoch/OriHoch/README.md

 ### My close source work

-In the past 3.5 years I've been working as an independenct developer for various clients, providing the following services:
+I'm working as an independenct developer for various clients, providing the following services:

 * DevOps - Designing and implementing solutions for continuous integration / deployment, optimizing infrastructure and development workflows.
 * Systems architecture - researching and designing solutions for system architecture and best practices.